Jaimilit/beyond-the-barbell/README.md

 Products are what is the main focus of the e-commerce website.
 Admin can add, edit, and delete a product, add related image, and descriptions - as well as competitions and reviews.

 CRUD
 * Create: If the user is an authenticated superuser, they can add a new product by clicking the my account icon in the top right corner and click on Product Management.
-They can also create competitions for their users to join.
+Or they can do into the admin panel.
-* Read: All users can view all the productd and read about them in the product navbar.
-All users can read the competitions offered.
+* Read: All users can view all the products and read about them in the product navbar.
-* Update: Only admin can update the products and competitions.
+* Update: Only admin can update the products and product details.
-* Delete: Only admin can delete the products, competitions.
+* Delete: Only admin can delete the products and information on product details.

 ## Reviews

 Users can leave a review about personal trainers.

 CRUD
 * Create: Any user can write a review about a personal trainer.
 This is because oftentimes personal trainers work at more than one facility, so I wanted to leave it open because maybe the user knows a personal trainer previously or through other means.
+All users who are logged in can write a review.
-* Read: All users, even those who are not logged in, can read all reviews written about the personal trainer.
+* Read: All users can read the reviews about personal trainers.
+* Update: Any user who is logged in can update their review.
+* Delete: Any user who is logged in can delete a review.

+## Competitions

+Competitions are events that users can join to build community with others.

+CRUD
+* Create: Only admin can create events.
+* Read: All users can view competitions.
-* Update: Only the admin can update review - but users can contact admin via the contact form.
+* Update: Only admin can update the competitons.
-* Delete: Only the admin can approve and post or delete a review.
+* Delete: All users can delete competitions/events they are signed up for.

 # Testing